-- (i) Raises the position of arbitrageurs in each asset in absolute value. - (ii) Lowers the expected return of each asset in absolute value. - (iii) Lowers the market price of each Brownian risk in absolute value. - (iv) Lowers the arbitrageurs' Sharpe ratio.
+- (i) Raises the position of arbitrageurs in each asset in absolute value. - (ii) Lowers the expected return of each asset in absolute value. - (iii) Lowers the market price of each Brownian risk in absolute value. - (iv) Lowers arbitrageurs' Sharpe ratio.

-The results of Corollary 3.1 appear consistent with the empirical findings of Kang, Rouwenhorst, and Tang (2016).
+The results of Corollary 1 appear to be consistent with the empirical findings of Kang, Rouwenhorst, and Tang (2016).
 That paper finds that commodity futures in which hedgers held long positions on average over the previous year earn negative expected returns.
 At the same time, commodity futures in which hedgers made a net purchase over the previous week (increasing their long position or reducing their short position) earn positive expected returns.
-In our model, hedgers hold long positions on average in assets n with $u_n < 0$, and these assets earn negative expected returns.
-At the same time, Corollary 3.1 implies that hedgers increase these long positions following an increase in arbitrageur wealth w_t , and the negative expected returns become less negative.
+In our model, hedgers hold long positions in assets n with $u_n < 0$, and these assets earn negative expected returns.
+At the same time, Corollary 1 implies that hedgers increase these long positions following an increase in arbitrageur wealth w_t , and the negative expected returns become less negative.
 Moreover, hedgers reduce their short positions in assets n with $u_n > 0$ following a decline in w_t , and the positive expected returns of these assets become more positive.
-Hence, net purchases of hedgers following shocks to w_t can on average (across both positive and negative shocks) be associated with positive expected returns.
-Hedging demand u and arbitrageur wealth w_t can thus generate relationships between positions and expected returns that are opposite and operate at different frequencies, consistent with the empirical evidence.
-In a similar spirit, Cheng and Xiong (2014) find that changes in the hedging demand of commodity hedgers do not appear to be the main driver of short-term changes in their positions.10
+Hence, net purchases of hedgers following shocks to w_t can on average be associated with positive expected returns.
+Hedging demand uand arbitrageur wealth w_t can thus generate relationships between positions and expected returns that are opposite and operate at different frequencies-low frequency for u and high frequency for w_t -consistent with the empirical evidence.
+In a similar spirit, Cheng and Xiong (2014) find that changes in the hedging demand of commodity hedgers do not appear to be the main driver of changes to their positions at high frequency.
+High-frequency changes may instead be driven by arbitrageur wealth.11

-When hedgers are long-lived, changes in the wealth of arbitrageurs affect not only their dynamic risk aversion $A(w_t)$ but also the hedgers' intertemporal hedging demand, whose strength is captured by the function $F'(w_t) > 0$.
-Recall that long-lived hedgers seek to hedge against the event that arbitrageurs will become poorer in the future because in that event insurance will be supplied to them at worse terms.
+When hedgers are long-lived, changes in the wealth of arbitrageurs affect not only their dynamic risk aversion $A(w_t)$ but also hedgers' intertemporal hedging demand, the strength of which is captured by the function $F'(w_t) > 0$.
+Recall that long-lived hedgers seek to hedge against the possibility that arbitrageurs will become poorer in the future because in that event insurance will be supplied to them at worse terms.
 Moreover, because of that intertemporal hedging motive, hedgers demand more insurance.
 Our numerical solutions indicate that when arbitrageur wealth w_t increases, both $A(w_t)$ and $F'(w_t)$ decrease.
 In the case of $F'(w_t)$, this is because the terms of insurance become less sensitive to w_t for larger values of w_t .

-The interplay between increased supply of insurance (lower $A(w_t)$) and declining demand for it (lower $F'(w_t)$) can give rise to non-monotonic patterns.
-Consider, for example, arbitrageur positions, which increase in absolute value when $A(w_t) - F'(w_t)$ declines, as shown in (3.18).
+The interplay between increased supply of insurance (lower $A(w_t)$) and declining demand for it (lower $F'(w_t)$) can give rise to nonmonotonic patterns.
+Consider, for example, arbitrageur positions, which increase in absolute value when $A(w_t) - F'(w_t)$ declines, as shown in (23).
 When the hedgers' risk-aversion coefficient α is high, positions are hump-shaped in w_t : they increase in absolute value for small values of w_t as $A(w_t)$ declines, and decrease for larger values of w_t as $F'(w_t)$ declines.
-When instead α is low, the variation in $F'(w_t)$ is dominated by that in $A(w_t)$, and positions increase in absolute value for all values of w_t , as in Corollary 3.1.